CAREER AND COLLEGE PREP

 Which pathways are offered?

-Emergency Medical Dispatch—This pathway is designed to help students develop the skills and knowledge necessary to handle emergency medical situations as a dispatcher.
+Emergency Medical Dispatcher—This pathway is designed to help students develop the skills and knowledge necessary to handle emergency medical situations as dispatchers.
 Students in this pathway learn about emergency medical services (EMS) systems, how to prioritize calls based on urgency, and how to effectively communicate with callers to provide lifesaving instructions before first responders arrive.

 Pharmacy Technician—This pathway prepares students to assist licensed pharmacists in providing healthcare and medications to patients in medical settings, such as hospitals, clinics, pharmacies, and labs.

-Phlebotomy & EKG—Students in this pathway prepare for careers that use tests to detect, diagnose, and treat diseases, injuries, or other physical conditions, such as EKG technician and phlebotomist.
+Phlebotomy & EKG—Students in this pathway prepare for careers that use tests to detect, diagnose, and treat diseases, injuries, or other physical conditions, such as EKG technicians and phlebotomists.

 Qualified Medication Administration Personnel (QMAP)—This pathway prepares students to administer medications safely and effectively to patients in various healthcare settings, such as hospitals, nursing homes, or home health agencies.